greenorbitspace/hub/userguide/content/en/docs/glossary/r/regenerative-agriculture.md

 ---
 title: Regenerative Agriculture
 ref: regenerative-agriculture
+weight: 1
+exported_at: '2025-06-16T15:05:43.958533+00:00'
-description: 'Regenerative Agriculture: A farming practice that focuses on restoring and enhancing the health and biodiversity of ecosystems while improving soil health and sequestering carbon.
-It emphasizes techniques that work in harmony with nature to create sustainable agricultural systems.'
+definition: Regenerative agriculture is a conservation-focused farming practice that aims to restore and enhance the health and biodiversity of agricultural ecosystems.
-notion_page_id: 7bdfc85e-a795-4260-8caf-ad4d2252de94
-exported_at: '2025-06-16T14:24:39.032804+00:00'
+  It emphasizes soil health, water management, and sustainable practices to improve the resilience of farming systems while increasing productivity and reducing environmental impact.
 tags:
 - sustainability
 - goals
-category:
+id: GL39
+categories:
 - Sustainability & Environment
-id: GL39
 ---